rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/clean-cluster-nodes.md

 popd
 ```

-**Result:** The node is reset and can be re-added to a Kubernetes cluster.
+After you run this script, the node is reset and can be re-added to a Kubernetes cluster.

 ### Docker Containers, Images, and Volumes

-Based on what role you assigned to the node, there are Kubernetes components in containers, containers belonging to overlay networking, DNS, ingress controller and Rancher agent. (and pods you created that have been scheduled to this node)

-**To clean all Docker containers, images and volumes:**
+To clean up all Docker containers, images, and volumes on the node, run:

 ```
 docker rm -f $(docker ps -qa)